Wrongful Death Defendant in Florida: Damages, Exposure, and Asset Protection

 The primary limitation on post-claim planning is real property.
 Courts can directly control domestic real estate by ordering title transfers, which makes post-claim trust protection difficult for real property.
 Liquid assets remain the stronger case for post-incident offshore planning.

-The Settlement Dynamic in Wrongful Death Cases
+The Settlement Arithmetic in Wrongful Death Cases

 Wrongful death claims settle.
 The plaintiff’s personal representative and the survivors’ attorneys evaluate what can actually be collected, not just what the case is theoretically worth.
 When the defendant’s non-exempt assets are protected and the only available recovery is the insurance policy, the settlement typically lands at or near policy limits.